 How our cadets are reacting:

 “I’m really excited about the change,” said Kollyne Thomas ’16, who is the Battalion Commander of the Delta Battalion of the 2015-16 Regiment staff.
 “There has been a lot more structure and more organization.
-It’s really going to bring back our military flair.
+It’s really going to bring back our prep school flair.
 We’re giving a lot more responsibility to the incoming cadets and taking ownership on how to shape our character and being accountable for our actions.”